Welcome aboard

 Join with Your Telescope

 If you have a telescope (8 inches or larger) or temporary access to one, you can be part of our global network of volunteers.
-Amateur astronomers just like you capture images of these cosmic explosions and contribute directly to astrophysics research.
-No experience required.
+Amateur astronomers just like you receive and respond to Kilonova Capture alerts, point their telescopes on likely locations of kilonova, and document these cosmic explosions to contribute directly to astrophysics research.
+No experience is required.
 Our members and leaders can help you get started!

 KNC Telescope Credit: R. Hellot - AITP Observatory in San Pedro